beatlabs/delete-old-branches-action/README.md

 Additional branches can be excluded using the `extra_protected_branch_regex` variable (see example below).
 Similarly, certain tags can be excluded using the `extra_protected_tag_regex` variable.
-The default behaviour is to exclude Github protected branches as well as branches with open pull requests.
-Additional branches can be excluded using the `extra_protected_branch_regex` variable.
-Branches with open pull requests can be ignored as well (see example below).
+Also, branches with open pull requests are being ignored by default (see example below).

 ## Disclaimer